kazurayam/ks-chrome-for-testing-keyword/README.md

 ## Problem to solve

-As of the 3rd weeek February 2024, in Katalon Studio, the "Tools > Update WebDriver > Chrome" fails.
+As of the 3rd weeek February 2024, in Katalon Studio, the "Tools > Update WebDriver > Chrome" failed.
 See https://forum.katalon.com/t/chrome-failed-to-start-exited-normally/119718/17 for the reason why.
-Consequently I could not run any test cases using Chrome browser with the latest version.
+Consequently I could not run any test cases in Katalon Studio using Chrome browser.

 ## Solution